ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-introduction.rst

 ------------

 The vehicle directories are the top level directories that define the firmware for each vehicle type.
-Currently there are 4 vehicle types: Plane, Copter, APMrover2 and AntennaTracker.
+Currently there are 5 vehicle types: Plane, Copter, Rover, Sub and AntennaTracker.
 Although There are a lot of common elements between different vehicle types, they are each different.
 For now we only have a :ref:`detailed description of the code structure for the Copter code <apmcopter-code-overview>`.

 Along with the \*.cpp files, each vehicle directory contains a make.inc